Skip to main content

 • Where will the children play?

-• Could there be a firepit retreat at the back of the garden?
+• Could there be a fire-pit retreat at the back of the garden?

-It starts shaping how the garden will actually be used.
+Your ideas will shape how the garden will actually be used.

-The fourth layer: the feeling you want
+The fourth layer: the feeling you want to get from your garden

-Some people describe it as:
+Some people describe gardens as feeling:

 • Lush and immersive